 First, prepare all of the ingredients ready to go.
 Thinly slice the onions.
 Wash and dry your button mushrooms.
 Then halve them.
 And start cooking whatever you’re going to serve your beef stroganoff with.
 I love it with french fries, mashed potato or white rice, but I have seen people eating it with pasta too.

 The preparation of the beef is of ultimate importance here.
 Cut the beef into thin strips in the opposite direction to the natural muscle fibres.
 This way it cooks quickly without being chewy or stringy.
-Season and sprinkle a tbsp of flour all over.
+Season and sprinkle a tablespoon of flour all over.
 Set aside.

 Melt the butter in a large frying pan.
 Add the onion and saute for 2 minutes.
 Then add button mushrooms and carry on cooking for another 3 minutes until both onions and mushrooms are starting to soften.
 Gather onions and mushrooms to one side of the pan.

 Increase the heat to high and tip in the beef strips.
 Stirring, flash fry them for 1-2 minutes until just browned all over.
 Then add 2 tbsps of brandy and boil vigorously for 10 seconds.
-Crumble in half a stock cube, add 1/2 tsp of paprika and 1/2 tsp of cinnamon.
-Then pour in 4 tbsp of water and stir swiftly.
+Crumble in half a stock cube, add ½ teaspoon of paprika and ½ teaspoon of cinnamon.
+Then pour in 4 tablespoon of water and stir swiftly.
 Add 70g of creme fraiche and cook stirring until just warmed through.

 It is important to add ingredients quickly and stir promptly.
 You don’t want the beef to overcook, so it should take no more than 4 minutes from the minute the beef hits the pan to serving.
 Just before plating, add a squeeze of lemon to the creamy beef and stir it in.